 Fellows-in-Training Clinicopathologic Case Competition

-Fellows-in-Training are invited to submit clinicopathologic slides and photographs of Mohs cases that have uncommon or rare pathology or that illustrate prototypical diagnostic challenges and keys to diagnosis or tumor detection.
-The winner will be invited to present the case during a plenary session at the Annual Meeting.
+Fellows-in-Training are invited to submit clinicopathologic slides and photographs of Mohs cases that have uncommon or rare pathology, or that illustrate prototypical diagnostic challenges and keys to diagnosis or tumor detection.
+The winner will be invited to present the case during the ‘Clinicopathologic Case Competition Session’ at the Annual Meeting.

 The ACMS will develop a library of interesting cases for an online teaching set, which all Fellows-in-Training and members of the ACMS may access.